Learn about the technical processes behind our single sign-on feature.

 The SSO login process is a six-step procedure:

-- The user enters their email into the Engagement Cloud login form.
+- The user enters their email into the Dotdigital login form.

 - We recognise the user's account as SSO enabled and redirect them to their IdP.